This Immortal: Plot summary

 After being devastated by a nuclear war, the Earth is a planet with a population of only 4 million, overrun by a variety of mutated lifeforms.
 Worse, much of the Earth is now owned by the Vegans, a race of blue-skinned aliens who see the planet as a tourist location.
-Conrad Nomikos, the first person narrator, is a man with a past that he would rather not talk about who has been given a task that he would rather refuse: to show an influential Vegan around the old ruins of Earth.
+Conrad Nomikos, the first person narrator, is a man with a past which he would rather not talk about who has been given a task which he would rather refuse: to show an influential Vegan named Cort Myshtigo around the old ruins of Earth.
+Thanks to an unusual mutation (he laughingly calls himself a changeling), Conrad is over a hundred years old, but he hides this fact by faking his death and changing identities over the years.
 But Conrad suddenly finds himself the reluctant protector of this alien visitor when attempts are made on the Vegan's life.
-Conrad knows that keeping the Vegan alive is important—but now he must find out why.
+Conrad knows that keeping the Vegan alive is important, but now he must find out why.

+Conrad now finds himself playing nursemaid to a group of tourists in addition to Myshtigo: Don dos Santos, the leader of a group who want to take Earth back from the Vegans and are willing to use violent means to do so; his consort Diane, who was formerly Conrad's lover; Dos Santos' bodyguard, the master assassin Hasan, who knew Conrad under a different name; Earth's Poet Laureate Phil, an old friend of Conrad's; and the Emmets, a married pair of scientists conducting research.
+They plan to visit the ancient ruins of Earth, beginning with Greece and Egypt.

-Conrad now finds himself pitted against a group of Earth rebels that includes an old comrade-in-arms and an old lover, neither of whom can understand why he would want to protect one of Earth's subjugators.
-He is aided by another old friend and an old man who is actually one of his sons.
-It is eventually revealed that the Vegan he is escorting has been charged with the final disposition of the planet Earth.
-The Vegan in his turn is confounded by Conrad's actions.
-Ostensibly there as a tourist to see Earth's sights, he is horrified to find that Conrad is having the pyramids of Egypt torn down, more so when the immortal explains that the process is being filmed, and that the film will be run backwards to simulate the construction of the pyramids.
-Along the way it appears that Conrad's beloved wife is killed in a natural cataclysm.
+The group has a run-in with a cannibal tribe, a close encounter with several mutated and dangerous lifeforms, and Myshtigo is horrified to learn that Conrad is having the pyramids of Egypt torn down to provide building material for new constructions.
+Conrad explains that the process is also being filmed, and that the film will be run backwards to simulate the construction of the pyramids.
+Myshtigo isn't sure if Conrad is serious or not.
+There are also several accidents which may or may not been attempts to assassinate Myshtigo.
+Along the way Conrad is devastated by news that the island where he resides with his beloved wife Cassandra has been destroyed in an earthquake, along with all its inhabitants.